A Time Capsule of the 2010s

 Rachel Cusk’s Outline (2014)

-The 2010s were the decade that launched me through an English major and into adulthood—which is to say that of all the things I’ve thought about in the last 10 years, I’ve probably spent the most time on literary form and personal existential crises.
+The 2010s were the decade that launched me through an English major and into adulthood—which is to say that of all the things I’ve thought about in the past 10 years, I’ve probably spent the most time on literary form and personal existential crises.
 Outline is meaningful to me on both counts.
 Published in 2014 (I read it a few years later), the novel kicks off a trilogy in which Cusk strips character down to its barest elements, creating the sense of an unstable, unbounded identity for her first-person narrator.
-Though that narrator speaks in the voice of a middle-aged woman, her quiet, pervasive anxiety about her place in the world captured the mood of my early 20s, and the connections through which she finally grounds herself gave me some reassurance, too.
+Though that narrator speaks in the voice of a middle-aged woman, her quiet, pervasive anxiety about her place in the world captured the mood of my early 20s, and the connections through which she finally grounds herself gave me some reassurance too.

 The BuzzFeed personality quiz